CMOS: project conclusion

 The CMOS project concludes after 30 months.
-The fully Open Source CMS platform developed with Bassilichi and the University of Florence feeds into the Plone ecosystem.
+The fully Open Source CMS platform developed with Bassilichi and the University of Florence: prototyped on Zope/CMF and then migrated to Java Enterprise (J2EE) as the definitive architecture.

 The conclusion